apify/apify-docs/sources/platform/actors/development/builds_and_runs/runs.md

 ## Run duration and timeout

 Actor runs can be short or long-running.
 To prevent an indefinite runs, you can set a timeout.
 The timeout is specified in seconds and defaults to 300 seconds.
-If the run doesn't finish within the timeout, it's automatically stopped, and its status is set to `TIMEOUT`.
+If the run doesn't finish within the timeout, it's automatically stopped, and its status is set to `TIMED-OUT`.